 - There are four different settings in which you can become certified: Center-based preschool (works with children ages 3–5), center-based infant/toddler (works with children ages birth–36 months), home-based family childcare (works with children ages birth–5 years old) and home visitor (works with families of children ages birth–5 years old).
 There is also the option to obtain a bilingual specialization; if you know two languages and work in an immersion school or bilingual environment, you have the ability to put those skills to use.

-- To be officially granted the CDA, you must take an exam and participate in a verification visit.
-The verification visit is a direct observation of a CDA candidate by a council professional development specialist.
+- To be officially granted the CDA Credential, you must take an exam and participate in a verification visit.
+The verification visit is a direct observation of a CDA Credential candidate by a council professional development specialist.
 This may seem a bit nerve-wracking, but it will give you more credibility and confidence knowing you were observed and approved by an ECE expert.

 Why earn a CDA?

-If you decide to advance your education further in the future, many degree programs will offer credits for CDA certified individuals.
+If you decide to advance your education further in the future, many degree programs will offer credits for individuals who have acquired the CDA Credential.

-“We know the importance of the CDA as the foundation for future education,” Muhs says.
+“We know the importance of the CDA Credential as the foundation for future education,” Muhs says.